The Oscar Wilde Party

-Wilde arrived in San Francisco by Uncle Charley Crocker’s Central Pacific Railroad on Sunday, March 26, 1882.
-He wasn’t yet the Behemoth literary figure that he would become (the first public performance of an Oscar Wilde play would be in New York the following year).
-In San Francisco, he made the obligatory tour of Chinatown, which he called “the most artistic town I have ever come across;” visited the Bohemian Club, (“I never saw so many well-dressed, well-fed business-looking Bohemians in my life”); toured San Jose; and stayed at the splendid Palace Hotel, which was then the largest hotel in the world.
-Another highlight of his American tour was meeting a female firecracker in the form of Aimée Crocker both in San Francisco and Sacramento.
-Aimée met Oscar socially and he made a lasting impression on the teenage temptress, who even then shared his love of the arts and his proclivity to causing scenes and garnishing attention.
-She wrote about him in her memoirs:
+Oscar arrived in San Francisco by Uncle Charley Crocker’s Central Pacific Railroad on Sunday, March 26, 1882.
+He wasn’t yet the Behemoth literary figure that he would become having only self-published a book of poetry (the first public performance of an Oscar Wilde play would be in New York the following year).
+In San Francisco, he went “slumming” in Chinatown (“this is just like a chapter from the Arabian Knights”); visited the Bohemian Club, (“I never saw so many well-dressed, well-fed business-looking Bohemians in my life”); toured Berkeley; and stayed at the splendid Palace Hotel, which was then the largest hotel in the world.
+They flew a British flag in his honor.

 Oscar Wilde, who when he was not busy shocking England in that day, was a frequent visitor at my San Francisco home.
 I am aware of the gigantic structure of naughtiness which the world has hung around the neck of his memory, but I must say, if my timid and unimportant voice can whisper a defense… if he needs defending… that I found Mr. Wilde a charming gentleman, fascinating as much for his courtly manner to women as for the pungency of his wit.